receter/sys42/packages/ui/README.md

 }
 ```

-**Using the React Hooks**
+### Using the Component Hooks

-In addition to the React components, React hooks exist for all components and can be used in case you want more control and/or opt out of the default styling.
-There are two hooks available for every component: one that contains basic behaviour and another one that is based on the first but also contains styling related things.
-The hooks are named the same as the components but with a `useBase`/`use` prefix.
-The hooks return everything you need to render the component.
+For all components, there are hooks available that can be used to change how the component is rendered.
+The hooks are named the same as the components but with a `use` prefix.
+The main use case for the hooks is to change the element type of the component.

-One use case for a hook is if you want to render a component as a different element.
-One typyical example would be a button as a react-router Link.

-You can use the `useButton` hook to get the button props and then spread them on a `Link` component.
+For example you can use the `useButton` hook and spread the returned `buttonProps` on a `Link` component.

 ```jsx
 import { Link } from "react-router-dom";